Ether1Project/ethofs-sdk/README.md

     address: This is the Ether-1 contract address,
     data: This is any saved data along with upload (ie name/keyvalues),
     ipfsHash: This is the IPFS multi-hash provided back for your content,
-    uploadBlock: This is the original Ether-1 block the upload was iniated/recorded in,
+    initiationBlock: This is the original Ether-1 block the upload was iniated/recorded in,
     expirationBlock: This is the Ether-1 expiration block of the upload contract }
 ```